jfpoilpret/fast-arduino-lib/README.md

 1. Template usage is often more complex in applications.
 The provided examples are here to help.
 2. Build times are increased as most code is inside C++ headers

 Also, if you consider using FastArduino for your projects, be aware that FastArduino does not support Arduino API and does not intend to do so some day.
-That means you will have to first learn FastArduino API (you can use numerous examples provided for that) in order to reap its benefits. fastArduino is definitely not for newcomers to C++ programming as it makes heavy use of C++ specificities.
+That means you will have to first learn FastArduino API (you can use numerous examples provided for that) in order to reap its benefits.
+FastArduino is definitely not for newcomers to C++ programming as it makes heavy use of C++ specificities.
 Note that FastArduino currently uses C++11 standard.

 In the initial drafts, I decided not to be compliant with Arduino IDE as I find it is a real pain.
 All my projects (including FastArduino) are built through netbeans, which was hard to initially setup, but much more friendly to use once setup is done.
 Also netbeans automatically provides makefiles that make it possible to build projects in command line.